julianeon/julianeon/glitch_guide.md

 ## circles

-In this app, a circle within a circle appears on the screen, and it flashes a different colored circle within a few seconds, alternating between these two circle pairs.
+In this app, a circle within a circle appears on the screen.
+After a few seconds, a differently colored circle pair replaces it.

+The app then alternates between showing these two circle pairs.

 ![glitch circle screenshot](./glitch_circles.png)